strohne/volker/README.md

       tab_metrics(sd_age)

-## Sosci Survey integration
+## SoSci Survey integration

-The labeling mechanisms follow a technique used, for example, on [Sosci Survey](https://www.soscisurvey.de/).
+The labeling mechanisms follow a technique used, for example, on [SoSci Survey](https://www.soscisurvey.de/).
 Sidenote for techies: Labels are stored in the column attributes.
-That’s why you can directly throw in labeled data from the Sosci Survey API:
+That’s why you can directly throw in labeled data from the SoSci Survey API:

     library(volker)

-    # Get your API link from Sosci Survey with settings "Daten als CSV für R abrufen"
+    # Get your API link from SoSci Survey with settings "Daten als CSV für R abrufen"
     eval(parse("https://www.soscisurvey.de/YOURPROJECT/?act=YOURKEY&rScript", encoding="UTF-8"))

     # Generate reportings
     report_counts(ds, A002)

-For best results, use sensible prefixes and captions for your Sosci questions.
+For best results, use sensible prefixes and captions for your SoSci questions.
 The labels come directly from your questionnaire.

 *Please note:* The values `-9` and `[NA] nicht beantwortet` are